nberliner/ML/README.md

-# ML
+## Small Collection of Machine Learning Scripts.

-Small Collection of Machine Learning Scripts.
+The available scripts including a short description can be found in the corresponding folders.